Free: 96 PPC tools + my AI Playbook book

 What's Broken 3 issues

 The hero CTA ('Get Started') links directly to the template browse page rather than a trial signup, which means the visitor has to do a template-selection step before providing email.
-That extra step leaks the Red-persona visitors who wanted one click to trial.
+That extra step leaks the ready-to-book visitors who wanted one click to trial.

 • missing proof